Shopify Review App - The Core Experience Bet

 4. Widget visual redesign and ecosystem consolidation

-The review widget was visually redesigned to fit modern Shopify theme conventions, resolving long-standing CSS compatibility complaints that had been driving 1-star reviews.
+The review widget was redesigned to fit modern Shopify theme conventions, resolving the long-standing CSS compatibility complaints that had been driving 1-star reviews.
+Beyond visual updates, this was also a design system decision: the new widgets shared a consistent component foundation, which reduced both merchant-side CSS conflicts and internal maintenance load.

-Alongside this, I led an audit of the widget catalog.
-We retired 2 legacy widget types with near-zero adoption and consolidated the offering from 9 to 7, reducing maintenance load for Engineering and simplifying the merchant's mental model.
+Alongside the redesign, I led an audit of the full widget catalog.
+We retired 2 legacy widget types with near-zero adoption and consolidated the offering from 9 to 7, simplifying the merchant's mental model and freeing Engineering from maintaining dead code paths.

 Together, these 4 interventions produced the MRR recovery from $79K to $96K (+21.5%) over 6 months, on a trendline that had been declining for the previous 12.

-The design outcomes above were downstream of how the team was set up to operate.
-Three leadership investments carried as much weight as any individual redesign.
+The outcomes above were downstream of how the team was set up to operate.
+Shipping a redesign is a project.
+Building a team that can diagnose, prioritize, and defend decisions on its own is a capability.
+Three leadership investments carried as much weight as any individual intervention.

 Early in the role, I assessed each of the 6 designers against a competency framework covering craft, systems thinking, cross-functional influence, and validation design.
-3 of the 6 had clear gaps against the role expectations for their level.
+The mapping made gaps legible against role expectations rather than against opinion, and made growth a shared conversation rather than a performance judgment.

-I built structured 1:1 coaching plans for each of the 3, with specific development outcomes tied to defined review checkpoints rather than vague "get better at X" goals.
-Progress was visible across the following review cycles in all 3 cases.
+For the designers whose mapping showed meaningful gaps, I built structured 1:1 coaching plans with specific development outcomes tied to defined review checkpoints, not vague goals.
+Progress was visible across the following review cycles in every case.

 I integrated AI tooling into multiple stages of the design process: